 About Frontend Dogma

-Welcome to Frontend Dogma, the other source for everyone interested in studying, practicing, and staying up-to-date on frontend development.
+Frontend Dogma is a fire-hose source for everyone interested in studying, practicing, and staying up-to-date on frontend development.

 Mission

 Frontend Dogma is also a small and humble publisher of books about frontend development.
-The first titles are ebooks by the one-person team behind Frontend Dogma, Jens Oliver Meiert.
-Over time, Frontend Dogma will feature other authors and book types.
+The first titles are ebooks by the one-person team behind Frontend Dogma, Jens Oliver Meiert, but Frontend Dogma is to feature other authors and book types as well.
 If you’re an author writing about frontend development, get in touch about how Frontend Dogma and you could fit together.

 FAQ